For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 4. Sniff out any strings involved.
 Does it have to be repaid?
 What happens if you leave your course early?
 Can you spend it on whatever you like?

 5. Get educated about what counts as income.
-It could mean not missing out on funds unnecessarily (it could save you on loan repayments later on, too).
+This might mean not missing out on funds unnecessarily (it could save you on loan repayments later on, too).

 6. Cash management is king.
 Learn how to save it, stretch it and work it like a boss.